 For something that happens so frequently, to so many families, it can seem entirely bizarre that it is such a taboo, hushed topic – which means that when families do go through a loss, it can feel incredibly isolating, as though no one else has ever had to go through that pain before.
 Yet, in reality, our country is scattered with families who know only too well the pain and suffering of miscarriage and baby loss.

-In the week leading up to today, we’ve talked to several experts and Kiwis who have experienced loss first-hand.
+In the past few years, we’ve talked to several experts and Kiwis who have experienced loss first-hand.
 If you’d like to read back through these stories, a synopsis of each is below.
 Or, if you’d like to share your own story, Capsule is a safe place and we welcome your thoughts, experiences and stories – please email [email protected].

 The one message that has come up time and time again this week, is that if one thing could come out of Baby Loss Awareness Week, it would be that we talk more.
 That we don’t let this topic be the elephant in the room.
 That we open up conversations around miscarriage and baby loss, to support those families going through grief and pain, often in isolation and silence.
 Let’s start talking.